rodneyknaap/atx-turboxt-v3/README.md

 I will not be further revising this design since I view it as completed.

-My next project will be a 286 AT mainboard design comperable to the IBM 5170 and similar PCs.
+My next project will be a 286 AT mainboard design comperable to the IBM 5170 and similar PCs, without the use of a chipset.
+I am still seeking a reference mainboard for my project and have not yet found a stable one because good examples are rare.
+I bought two "defective" mainboards from Ebay so far which proved to not be stable enough or only partially functional.
+I hope to find an AT mainboard of later design which includes higher CPU clock frequency and a more modern plastic 286.
+Anyone willing to donate a mainboard please get in touch with me.

+After the 286 I will attempt to integrate the 486 SLC in a subsequent future revision.

 Thanks for your interest in this project,